Big Bollywood Movies Book 2021-22 Release Schedule As Theaters Open in Maharashtra | ExBulletin

 Big Bollywood Movies Book 2021-22 Release Schedule As Theaters Open in Maharashtra

-The Hindi film industry’s theatrical release schedule – which had remained largely vacant, with the exception of a few major releases like Kumar’s “BellBottom” in August and Rajkummar Rao’s horror comedy “Roohi” in March – Soon seemed to reserve time slots for one release after another throughout the day.
+The Hindi film industry’s movie theatrical calendar – which had remained largely vacant, with the exception of a few major releases like Kumar’s “BellBottom” in August and Rajkummar Rao’s horror comedy “Roohi” in March – seemed to be reserving slots for one outing one after another in the day soon.

 Maharashtra Chief Minister Uddhav Thackeray said on Saturday that cinemas and theaters in the state would be allowed to operate from October 22 on the condition that they follow all necessary protocols to prevent the spread of the coronavirus. .

-Within hours, filmmaker Rohit Shetty announced that his highly anticipated police action drama “Sooryavanshi” will hit theaters worldwide on Diwali.
+Within hours, filmmaker Rohit Shetty announced that his highly anticipated police action drama “Sooryavanshi” will be released worldwide on Diwali.

-The vacant spot of “Laal Singh Chaddha” has been conquered by Ranveer Singh’s highly anticipated cricket drama “83”.
+The vacant spot of ‘Laal Singh Chaddha’ has been conquered by the highly anticipated Ranveer Singh cricket drama ’83’.

 Directed by Kabir Khan, the film is now slated to hit theaters in December in Hindi, Tamil, Telugu, Kannada and Malayalam.